 There are two prosecutorial entities in the District of Columbia: the Office of the Attorney General (OAG) and the United States Office of the Attorney General (USAO).
 If you have been charged with a crime by either entity, you are not alone.
-At Wagner PLLC, attorney Camille Wagner will zealously defend your case in both D.C.
+At Wagner PLLC, our attorneys will zealously defend your case in both D.C.
 Courts and Federal Courts.
+See all our criminal practice areas below:

 Assault & Violent Crimes